 Due to the generosity of anonymous donors, April was able to attend the 2018 Canadian National Championships in Canada as well as the Olympics in South Korea to watch Meagan and Eric skate to her U2 cover.
 Her rendition of this U2 classic also secured a spot at #6 on iTunes charts in Canada and #28 on iTunes charts in the U.S., in addition to charting in many other countries throughout the world.
-Since learning about the use of April's recording in the Olympics, over 60 news outlets world-wide have interviewed, spotlighted, or referenced April's U2 cover, including The Washington Post, NBC, The Canadian Broadcasting Corporation (CBC), Billboard, ABC News, The Chicago Tribune, Pop Sugar, SportsNet, Yahoo, Ultimate Classic Rock, MSN, and the Salt Lake Tribune.
+Since learning about the use of April's recording in the Olympics, over 60 news outlets worldwide have interviewed, spotlighted, or referenced April's U2 cover, including The Washington Post, NBC, The Canadian Broadcasting Corporation (CBC), Billboard, ABC News, The Chicago Tribune, Pop Sugar, SportsNet, Yahoo, MSN, and Ultimate Classic Rock.

 Eric and Meagan are currently on a "Thank You Canada" Tour, along with Tessa Virtue, Scott Moir, Patrick Chan, and other fellow Candian Olympians.
 The tour includes 28 performances across Canada and features "With or Without You" as part of the setlist for this well-decorated Candian team.